waiter-palypoo/tp/docs/UserGuide.md

 `set balance $/1000`

 **Expected outcome:**

 ```
 --------------------------------------------------------------------------------
 Your budget has been set to 1000.00 SGD
 --------------------------------------------------------------------------------
 ```

+**Note:**
+This command will set the budget to the input value and will not deduct previous `Expense` input from this value.
 ---

 ### Check balance `check balance`

 Displays the current balance.

 **Format:** `check balance`